What is undergraduate research?

 - develop creativity, problem-solving, and intellectual independence

-Independent research with the goal of creating a publically-accessible product is beneficial for all undergraduates, regardless of discipline or future career plans.
-A recent survey of employers demonstrates that skills and aptitudes gained through research are highly valued in the workplace.
+Independent research with the goal of creating a publicly-accessible product is beneficial for all undergraduates, regardless of discipline or future career plans.
+A recent survey of employers demonstrates that skills and aptitudes gained through research (or applied learning) are highly valued in the workplace.

 Take a look at Five Essential Skills for Every Undergraduate Researcher